Top-Tuning: a study on transfer learning for an efficient alternative to fine tuning for image classification with fast kernel methods: Conclusions

 \section{Conclusions}

-A popular solution to deal with scarcity of training data is fine-tuning a pre-trained model.
-However, fine-tuning may require significant computational resources, in terms of data need, training time, GPU-CPU involvement and memory usage.
-This is due to backpropagation and the potentially huge amount of parameters involved.\\ An alternative consists in adopting a pre-trained model as-it-is as features extractor, coupling it with a classifier.
-In this work, we discuss benefits and costs of this alternative, when a fast kernel classifier is adopted, reporting a wide experimental analysis involving 32 target datasets, 99 different settings, through 2660 distinct training processes.\\ Most of our experiments, confirm that fine-tuning has only marginal benefits, w.r.t. top-tuning approach.
-In 60$\%$ of our experiments, in fact, $\Delta$Acc between fine-tuning and top-tuning is in range $[ -2.5\%,+2.5\%]$.
-Furthermore, using a pre-trained model just as a feature extractor corresponds to a huge reduction in terms of training time, even from hours to few minutes in different scenarios.
-Finally, our results show that the marginal benefit of fine-tuning is low dependent from the neural network architecture used as pre-trained model.
-On the other hand, the choice of an appropriate pre-training dataset has a significant impact on the accuracy, especially in the case of top-tuning.
+The need for efficiency has become central in the context of deep learning, where complex models are trained with increasingly large datasets.
+In this work, we compare two popular transfer learning solutions in terms of training time and accuracy.
+The first one consists in fine-tuning a model pre-trained on a large source dataset.
+This approach may require significant computational resources, in terms of training time, GPU-CPU involvement, and memory usage.
+This is due to back-propagation and the potentially huge amount of parameters involved.
+An alternative solution consists in adopting a pre-trained model as-it-is as a features extractor, coupling it with an external head classifier, which we refer to as {\em top-tuning}\\ In this paper, we discuss the benefits of this alternative, in particular when a fast kernel head classifier is adopted.
+To support our claim, we reported an extensive experimental analysis involving 32 small to medium-sized target datasets through 3460 distinct training processes.
+Our experiments confirm that the top-tuning approach leads to a huge reduction in terms of training time, even from hours to a few minutes in different scenarios.
+Furthermore, fine-tuning has only marginal accuracy benefits with respect to the top-tuning approach.
+Indeed, in 60$\%$ of our experiments, $\Delta$Acc between fine-tuning and top-tuning is in range $[ -2.5\% ,+2.5\%]$.
+Moreover, our results showed that the marginal benefit of fine-tuning is low dependent on the neural network architecture used as a pre-trained model.\\ Another noteworthy aspect of this research is the demonstration of the efficacy of the Nystr{\"o}m approximated kernel method, which the top-tuning model relies on.
+Indeed, when combined with meaningful pre-trained features, we show its wide applicability to the domain of image classification.\\ Finally, by considering alternative pre-training datasets, in this paper we emphasize the importance of semantic diversity, showing that greater variability in the source data can have a significant impact on the target task.